- 45 Hour Hold

 Dean’s List.
 Undergraduate students who achieve scholastic distinction in a semester, as evidenced by a grade point average of 3.75 to 3.99 in at least 15 semester credit hours in a Fall or Spring semester, or at least 12 semester credit hours in a Summer semester, excluding grades of “CR,” and who receive no grades of “D+,” “D,” “D-,” “F,” “IN,” or “NC.”

 Honor Roll.
-Undergraduate students who achieve scholastic distinction in a semester, as evidenced by a grade point average of 3.5 to 3.74 in at least 9 semester credit hours in a Fall, Spring, or Summer semester, excluding grades of “CR,” and who receive no grades of “D+,” “D,” “D-,” “F,” “IN,” or “NC.”
+Undergraduate students who achieve scholastic distinction in a semester, as evidenced by a grade point average of 3.5 or higher in at least 9 semester credit hours in a Fall, Spring, or Summer semester, excluding grades of “CR,” and who receive no grades of “D+,” “D,” “D-,” “F,” “IN,” or “NC.”

 To determine eligibility for graduation with honors, see Graduation with University Latin Honors in this chapter.